lilianjap/Event_Planner/README.md

 so we had to scrap that idea.
 For example, there were only 300 events marked as family friendly in the whole database.
 We also wanted the user to be able to search for events in the whole world as was stated possible in the API documentation, but i turned out that the lion's share of the events take place in the US.

 Contributors:
-Tania Christensen

-Lilian Jap

-Siri Blomqvist Lallerstedt

-Pournami Krishnakumari
+Tania Christensen, Lilian Jap, Siri Blomqvist Lallerstedt, Pournami Krishnakumari